The Ledger API¶

 You may also want to read the protobuf documentation, which explains how each service is defined as protobuf messages.

-As a user, you don’t need to interact with DAML-LF directly.
-But inside the DAML SDK, it’s used for:
+As a user, you don’t need to interact with Daml-LF directly.
+But internally, it’s used for:

 - Sending and receiving values via the Ledger API (using a protocol such as gRPC)